ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Transparency Service

-Transparency Services MUST feature an Append-only Log.
+Transparency Services MUST feature a Verifiable Data Structure.
-The Append-only Log is the verifiable data structure that records registered Signed Statements and supports the production of Receipts.
+The Verifiable Data Structure records registered Signed Statements and supports the production of Receipts.

 All Transparency Services MUST expose APIs ({{-SCRAPI}} for the Registration of Signed Statements and issuance of Receipts.